 Title: Multiobjective optimisation and tropical geometry

-Speaker: Prof Benjamin Burton, (The University of Queensland, Australia)
+Speaker: Benjamin A. Burton (University of Queensland, Brisbane, Australia)

 Date: 02 September 2016

 Multiobjective optimisation involves optimising several quantities, such as time and money, simultaneously.
 The result is a polyhedral frontier of best possible solutions, which cannot improve one quantity without a trade-off against another.
 For linear programming, this frontier can be generated using Benson’s outer approximation algorithm, which uses a sequence of scalarisations (single-objective optimisations), combined with classical algorithms from polytope theory.